Mabanta/HiveMind/README.md

 Repository for GEMSTONE team Hive Mind

 # Changes for the branch
-This is me modifying the README so that it shows up as a change :P
+This is me modifying the README so that it shows up as a change :P :P